shahzeb-jadoon/Voice-Assistant-Project/Mycroft-Precise/README.md

 Press space to record (esc to exit)...
 ```

+The name `hey-computer` is used for explaining purposes, and can be changed to anything you want to.
+For future reference as well, the name `hey-computer` can be swapped with whatever you want, even for the names of folders and the name of the model.

 After the command is executed, you will be prompted to give a name to the recording.
 Afterwards, you'll press *space* to start and stop the recording.
 It is advised to have at least one (or two) seconds of silence before you say the wake-word within the recording.
 The recording is saved within the same folder (*mycroft-precise-0.2.0*).
 You should only say the wake-word once per recording.
 It is advised to record as many recordings as necessary to make the model better.
 Try to record those people as many times as possible for whom the voice assistant does not correctly understand that it is being called.
 I personally recorded in places which were not fully quiet (outdoors, library, and in a room) but I was mindful that I don't have a lot of background noise.
 I did this because in most scenarios that the voice assistant is being used, it'll have some sort of background noise.

 You can use a different tool to record audio as well, but by using precise-collect you will get the audio in the format that is utilized by the voice assistant (WAV files in little-endian, 16 bit, mono, 16000hz PCM format).
 You can read in more detail [here](https://github.com/MycroftAI/mycroft-precise/wiki/Training-your-own-wake-word#how-to-train-your-own-wake-word).